 - Writes a variety types of texts including:

-- Opinion Pieces: Students introduce their opinions, state their opinion, provide reasons for their opinion and provide a conclusion.
+- Opinion Pieces: Students introduce their opinions, note the reasons for those opinions, and provide a conclusion.

-- Narrative Pieces: Students write about an event, using descriptive details, feelings and proper order and provide a conclusion.
+- Narrative Pieces: Students write about an event, using descriptive details, feelings, and proper order — and ultimately provide a conclusion.

-- Informative/Explanatory Pieces: Students introduce a topic and use facts, definitions and if helpful, illustrations to further explain the topic.
-Students also provide a conclusion.
+- Informative/Explanatory Pieces: Students introduce a topic and use facts, definitions, and, if helpful, illustrations to further explain the topic, eventually leading to a conclusion.

-- Uses terms such as: because, since, for example, also, another and but to elaborate on and make connections in his writing.
+- Uses terms such as: because, since, for example, also, another, and but to elaborate on and make connections in their writing.

-- Plans, revises and edits his writing, going through the same process as most writers do.
+- Plans, revises, and edits their writing, going through the same process that most writers do.

-- Uses digital tools (under the guidance of the teacher) to publish his writing and interact and communicate with others.
+- Uses digital tools (under the guidance of the teacher) to publish their writing and interact and communicate with others.

 - Begins to take notes and do research for short research projects.